Ability to Pay

 Fair Market Value

-A grant generally received for educational or scholarly purposes.
+A grant that is generally received for educational or scholarly purposes.
 Funds are nontaxable when used for qualified expenses.

 A tax on employment required by the Federal Insurance Contributions Act.
 This payroll tax is used to fund Social Security and Medicare.

 A category of taxpayer.
 Each taxpayer must select a filing status on their tax return: Single, Head of Household, Married Filing Jointly, Married Filing Separately, or Qualifying Widow(er).
 Filing status determines things such as your overall tax rate and your eligibility and income limits for various credits and deductions.

 A tax based on the same percentage of income for all taxpayers, regardless of income level.